-The key of CURRENCY is &currency code, which is the identifier of a valid CURRENCY that you want to track.
-You can see from the relationships that one CURRENCY is �bought by� and one is �sold by� a FOREIGN EXCHANGE TRADE.
+The key of CURRENCY is ¤cy code, which is the identifier of a valid CURRENCY that you want to track.
+You can see from the relationships that one CURRENCY is &bought by and one is \$sold by a FOREIGN EXCHANGE TRADE.

-You also see that the identifier of the CURRENCY (the &currency code ) is used to identify each of the two CURRENCYs.
-The identifier of the one that is bought is named �bought currency code.
-The identifier of the one that is sold is named sold currency code. rolenames show that the attributes are not the same thing as currency code.
+You also see that the identifier of the CURRENCY (the ¤cy code) is used to identify each of the two CURRENCYs.
+The identifier of the one that is bought is named &bought currency code.
+The identifier of the one that is sold is named &sold currency code.
+The rolenames show that the attributes are not the same thing as ¤cy code.

 Trading a CURRENCY for the same CURRENCY at the same time and exchange rate is not logical.
-For a given transaction, such as the instance of FOREIGN EXCHANGE TRADE, "bought currency code and sold currency code must be different.
+For a given transaction, such as the instance of FOREIGN EXCHANGE TRADE, "bought currency code? and sold currency code? must be different.
 Providing different definitions to the two rolenames captures the difference between the two currency codes.

-Attribute/Rolename Attribute Definition currency code The unique identifier of a CURRENCY. bought currency code The identifier (�currency code�) of the CURRENCY bought by (purchased by) the FOREIGN EXCHANGE TRADE. sold currency code The identifier (�currency code�) of the CURRENCY sold by the FOREIGN EXCHANGE TRADE.
+Attribute/Rolename Attribute Definition

+currency code The unique identifier of a CURRENCY. bought currency code The identifier (¤cy code&) of the CURRENCY bought by (purchased by) the FOREIGN EXCHANGE TRADE. sold currency code The identifier (¤cy code&) of the CURRENCY sold by the FOREIGN EXCHANGE TRADE.

-The definitions and validations of the bought and sold codes are based on currency code. code. code.
+The definitions and validations of the bought and sold codes are based on ¤cy code. & Currency code is known as a base attribute.